aillescas76/ai_technical_challenge/README.md

 - `GET /metrics` returns basic monitoring metrics for the service, including total requests, current requests, errors, and uptime.
 - Setting `stream: true` upgrades the response to a Server-Sent Events stream (`text/event-stream`).
 Each event contains incremental tokens followed by a `final` payload with the rendered answer, citations, token counts, and latency/cost metadata.
 - The backend keeps a short-lived in-memory cache keyed by normalized question + airline filter so repeated queries are served instantly without re-calling the LLM.

-### Design Choices and Tradeoffs

-- **RAG Implementation**: The application utilizes a standard RAG pattern, combining a FAISS vector store for efficient retrieval with an LLM (gpt-5-mini by default) for generative answers.
-This approach prioritizes grounded responses and reduces hallucination.
-- **Vector Store**: FAISS was chosen for its simplicity and efficiency in local, on-disk index management, suitable for this project's scale.
-For larger deployments, cloud-native vector databases like Pinecone or Weaviate would be considered.
-- **LLM and Embeddings**: LiteLLM is used to abstract away specific LLM and embedding providers, allowing easy switching between OpenAI and other compatible models.
-This provides flexibility and cost optimization.
-- **Streaming**: Server-Sent Events (SSE) are used for streaming answers to provide a more responsive user experience, especially for longer generations.
-- **Caching**: An in-memory cache is implemented for the `/ask` endpoint to reduce latency and LLM costs for repeated queries.
-- **Error Handling**: Comprehensive error handling is in place, providing user-friendly messages for common issues like missing vector stores, LLM generation failures, and rate limit excesses.
-- **Structured Logging**: JSON-formatted logs are used for improved observability and easier integration with logging platforms.
-- **Rate Limiting**: A basic rate limiting mechanism based on client IP is included to prevent abuse and ensure fair usage of the API.

 ### Example Q&A